 Afterwards I lived in Plön, Mölln and Lübeck, working as a physician.
 In 2009 I and my partner moved to Stralsund which lies on the Baltic Sea in what used to be the German Democratic Republic.
 I married Olga Wolf in 2014 (whereby I gave up my "maiden name" Krebs) and have lived and worked in Stralsund and Zarrendorf ever since.
 I moved into my own Studio in Zarrendorf in February 2018 after renovating a building behind the house where we live.

 I use various techniques, often combining them in a contemporary way: Acrylic und oil, blackboard paint, pastel chalk and pencils, ink, colored pencil, gold leaf and metal leaf, patinated and non-patinated silver and copper, gouache, silk screen, lithography on handmade paper and on canvas, acrylic glass and plywood.

 I make use of images that make a pattern, often reminding me of something else; a figure, a face, an animal or just an elegant ornamental form.
 It's like looking at the floor while waiting somewhere and seeing images of torsos and bison and faces appearing out of the tiles.
-It's the creation of images that wern't there before in my mind’s eye.
+It's the creation of images that weren’t there before in my mind’s eye.

-The rendering of a tree, face, building or an animal with a simple broken piece of conté are forms we can easily associate with.
+The rendering of a tree, face, building or an animal with a simple broken piece of conte are forms we can easily associate with.
 Although these things, beings, and objects are individually different from one another, they are recognizable and can be categorized in our memories.
 Forms we've never seen before cannot be easily categorized, there is no existing drawer in our minds to place them.